susannej/interlace/README.md

 The sourcecode is currently developed under linux, but hopefully, on a later stable day, there will be a windows and mac-version, too.

+To create the system-dependend makefiles, please type:
+"qmake" on unix-based systems and "qmake -t vcapp" for Windows Visual C++ based systems

 Examples for the configuration-files:

 ## Windows: